mpalash/aliakbarmehta/_content/ballad-~-not-on-noah’s-ark-but-on-the-raft-of-the-medusa.md

 ---
+title: 'Ballad ~ Not on Noah’s Ark, but on the Raft of the Medusa'
+subtitle: 'Essay by Ranjit Hoskote, Mumbai, 2011'
 layout: content
-title: >-
-  Ballad ~ Not on Noah’s Ark, but on the Raft of the Medusa
-subtitle: Recent Works by Ali Akbar Mehta
-parent: 'Ballad of the War that Never Was, and Other Basterdised Myths'
 tag: text
 pubdate: '2011'
 summary: >-